Find Affordable College Courses

 Out of the 25 schools in Arkansas that were part of this year’s ranking, Cossatot Community College of the University of Arkansas landed the # 2 spot on the list.
 UA Cossatot is a small public school located in the rural area of De Queen.

-Out of the 25 schools in Arkansas that were part of this year’s ranking, University of Arkansas - Pulaski Technical College landed the # 3 spot on the list.
-Located in the small city of North Little Rock, UA Pulaski Tech is a public school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend University of Arkansas - Pulaski Technical College.
+The school came in at #3 on this year’s Best Liberal Arts & Humanities Schools in Arkansas list.
+Located in the city of North Little Rock, UA Pulaski Tech is a public college with a small student population.

 On average, liberal arts / sciences and humanities graduates from UA Pulaski Tech take out $16,451 in student loans while working on their degree.